 Q: How many DV-2020 selectees will actually receive visas?

-Once the 9,095 diversity visas have been processed, the State Department estimates that the total number of diversity visas that will have been issued for FY 2020 will be around 27,000 (about 13,000 of those have already been issued).
-This is about half of the number of diversity visas that are issued in a typical year, and we asked the judge to issue a total of about 43,000 visas, taking into account some reduced capacity to process visas due to the COVID-19 pandemic.
-We are disappointed the judge did not require the State Department to issue more visas this year.
+If we prevail before the district court on summary judgment and the 9,095 diversity visas are ordered to be issued, the State Department estimates that the total number of diversity visas that will have been issued for FY 2020 will be around 27,000 (about 13,000 of those have already been issued).
+This is about half of the number of diversity visas that are issued in a typical year, and we asked the judge to issue a total of about 43,000 visas, taking into account some reduced capacity to process visas due to the COVID-19 pandemic. .

 Q: When will the additional 9,095 visas that the court has reserved for DV-2020 winners be processed?